Guide to Business Rates

 We also keep some of the money raised, to pay towards providing Council services.
 These include social services for adults and children, arts, leisure and sports services.
 From 2020 onwards we will keep all the money raised from Business Rates.

-This Guide to Council Tax and Business Rates (pdf, 253 KB) explains how the Council spends its funds.
+This Guide to Council Tax and Business Rates (pdf, 1.5 MB) explains how the Council spends its funds.

 Business Rates are worked out based on the rateable value of your property.
 This is the price the property could have been rented out for on 1 April 2015, which is set by the Valuation Office Agency (VOA).
 The rateable value is then multiplied by a 'multiplier' amount, which is set by the Government, to give your annual rate.